TabeaSpahn/scapy/doc/scapy/layers/automotive.rst

 ====================================================

 XCP is the successor of CCP.
 It is usable with several protocols.
 Scapy includes CAN, UDP and TCP.
-XCP has two types of message objects.
-One is called Command Transfer Object (CTO), one is called Data Transmission Object (DTO) and the other.
-Usually CTOs send to an ECU are requests(commands) and the ECU replies with a response (positive, error,..).
+XCP has two types of message types: Command Transfer Object (CTO) and Data Transmission Object (DTO).
+CTOs send to an ECU are requests (commands) and the ECU has to reply with a positive response or an error.
+Additionally, the ECU can send a CTO to inform the master about an asynchronous event(EV) or request a service execution(SERV).
-DTOs are usually sent by the ECU, Then they are called DAQ and include measured values.
-The ECU can also receive DTOs.
+DTOs sent by the ECU are called DAQ(Data AcQuisition) and include measured values.
-These are used for a periodic stimulation and are called STIM.
+DTOs received by the ECU are used for a periodic stimulation and are called STIM(Stimulation).

 Creating a CTO message::